 Once we’ve determined which keywords have the highest search volume, at a price we can afford advertising-wise, then we can start to build our Amazon product listing.

 How to build a product listing that converts

-Like Keyword Scout, Jungle Scout’s Listing Builder makes life as an Amazon seller easier, helping to create strong product pages that are more likely to convert.
+Like Keyword Scout, Jungle Scout’s Listing Builder makes life as an Amazon seller easier, helping to create strong product detail pages that are more likely to convert.

 With Listing Builder, you have the option to draft a new listing or sync your current Amazon listings from Seller Central.